 Go to Windows Search, type system restore, and select Create a restore point.
 An old-fashioned System Properties window will launch.
 In the System Protection tab, select your system drive, and click Configure… In the new window, select Turn on system protection, define the Max Usage space you can dedicate, and click OK to save your changes.

 Back in the previous window, you can now manually Create… your first restore point.
 Windows will now create new restore points whenever your system goes through changes, which includes the installation of security and feature updates.

 Ready to Update?

 For control freaks, Windows Update is a nightmare.
 For everyone else, it’s a case of “out of sight, out of mind.”
 Designed to operate in the background, Windows Update automatically keeps your system safe and running smoothly.

-Be sure to prepare before you install a feature update.
+Sometimes an update comes with bugs, so be sure to prepare before you install a feature update.
 And if you don’t want to install the next version of Windows 10, remember that you can only escape it for so long.

 If you’re new to the Windows 10 ecosystem, you’ll want to also make sure you have these 15 must-have apps installed on your Windows 10 machine.